gnieboer/tsp-redesign/pages/living-in-retirement/making-a-withdrawal.md

 ## Depositing your withdrawal electronically

 Any single payment or monthly payment that is not transferred directly to an IRA or eligible employer plan can be deposited electronically in your savings or checking account.
-Simply provide the necessary information on your withdrawal request form.
+Simply provide the necessary information in your withdrawal request.

 ## Receiving your money

-Allow at least several weeks from the time you submit your completed withdrawal request and the time that payment is sent.
+Allow several weeks from the time you submit your completed withdrawal request and the time that payment is sent.
 Your withdrawal could take longer if your agency or service delays reporting your separation from federal service, if you have an outstanding TSP loan, or if you submit forms that are not completed properly.
-We will notify you in writing when your payment has been disbursed.
+We will notify you in writing when your payment has been sent.
 You can go to [My Account: Withdrawals](https://www.tsp.gov/tsp/login.html) or call the ThriftLine to find out the status of your request.

 ## Other considerations